 Ans.
 But the inhibition is for "all the assemblies of the saints."
-And you have no more right that the women at this place by violating this dito invoke "certain conditions" to change, this than another man has to invoke conditions (sickness, cold climate, inconvenience) to change another command of God, baptism, for example.
+And you have no more right to invoke "certain conditions" to change this than another man has to invoke conditions (sickness, cold climate, inconvenience) to change another command of God, baptism, for example.